Stillat/docs/tenant-cli.md

     dndoqqmezcaqqciokiidneemdamneecz

 > **Note:** A tenant does **not** have to exist in order to determine what name it will be given.

+<a name="cli-migrations"></a>
+## Running Migrations on Tenants

+Laravle provides migrations, a type of version control for your databases.
+The tenant service allows you to run migrations on your tenant services, and this is overwhelmingly useful.

+### Running Migrations

+The following commands will perform their function on all tenant databases.
+To perform actions on the tenant server itself, see Laravel's documentation on migrations.

+#### Running All Outstanding Migrations

+    php artisan tenant:migrate

+#### Running All Outstanding Migrations For A Path

+    php artisan tenant:migrate --path=app/foo/migrations

+#### Running All Outstanding Migrations For A Package

+    php artisan tenant:migrate --package=vendor/package

+> **Note:** If you receive a "class not found" error when running tenant migrations, try running the `composer dump-autoload` command.